felixbrock/selector/README.md

-Interface starting with 'I' if it is describing a class interface Interface over type. type only for specific purposes like union type const and let with type description for complex types or where type is not initially clear if one line then do it (like 'if' things) include public
+Interface starting with 'I' if it is describing a class interface Interface over type. type only for specific purposes like union type

+if one line then do it (like 'if' things)

-declare const and let type where complex types are used
+declare const and let type where complex types are used e.g. :Selector

 use CRUD verbs when describing repo functions (rather than add or list)
   - if addressing a database use 'read'